Amanjeet-007/Auth/Readme.md

       1. json secret key
       2. DB url
       3. PORT

 ## create your variable with the following name (_same as it) _> else you will get error
 for example
 >PORT=3000 (for local use)
 MONGODB_KEY='example.link'
 JSON_SECRET_KEY='asdfsaf'

+> Ask me if anything you want about the project